This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are my own.

 Plus, washi tape comes in a ton of cute colors and patterns.

-With the holidays just around the corner, this DIY diary makes a great gift … although you may have a hard time giving it away!
+With the holidays just around the corner, this DIY journal makes a great gift … although you may have a hard time giving it away!

 And if you’re looking for a fun party ideas for your girlfriends, why not gather everyone together to make their own homemade line a day journals?
 Sounds like fun to me!